Icelk/kvarn/roadmap.md

 This is where Kvarn becomes cutting-edge.

 > Kvarn already has a good flexible design, so adding this is largely making
-> a glue-crate to make HTTP/3 accessible like it is in the `h2` crate.
+> a glue-crate to make HTTP/3 accessible like HTTP/2 is in the `h2` crate.

 ## To do